 PERCY HEDLEY SCHOOL will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.

 PERCY HEDLEY SCHOOL will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
-This will be bespoke to each child and recorded on CPOMS.

 Where PERCY HEDLEY SCHOOL has concerns about the impact of staff absence – such as our Designated Safeguarding Lead or first aiders – we will discuss this immediately with the Foundation’s Safeguarding Lead.